PW999/home-assistant-ansible/roles/aliasses/README.md

 # Ansible Role: aliasses

-Configures aliasses for a list of users
+Configures aliasses for a list of users.
+The list of aliasses can be found and configured in [files/bash_alias](files/bash_alias)

 ## Requirements